HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 How does this affect tax residency split-year treatment?

-UK split-year treatment (available when a person leaves or arrives in the UK partway through a tax year) does not change HMRC's classification of the LLC itself.
-The LLC remains opaque regardless of the founder's residency status.
-What changes is the period during which the founder is subject to UK tax on worldwide income.
-During the UK-resident portion of the split year, LLC distributions are taxable.
-During the non-resident portion, only UK-source income is taxable.
-The split-year rules are in Schedule 45 to the Finance Act 2013, which defines eight cases under which split-year treatment applies.
+Split-year treatment does not change how HMRC classifies the LLC.
+The LLC stays opaque regardless of your residency status.
+What changes is the window during which you owe UK tax on worldwide income.
+During the UK-resident portion, LLC distributions are taxable.
+During the non-resident portion, only UK-source income is.
+The split-year rules are in Schedule 45, Finance Act 2013, which defines eight qualifying cases.

 Key Takeaways